top of page

 Guests participating in Texas Grand March during outdoor wedding reception

-Guests formed lines and followed a guided procession through the courtyard, weaving through patterns and eventually forming a tunnel that led directly into the next phase of the celebration.
+Guests formed lines and followed a guided procession through the courtyard, weaving through patterns before eventually forming a tunnel that the couple passed through into the next phase of the evening.

 Wedding guests forming tunnel during Texas Grand March tradition